Isle of Arran…

 The island is well-known to geologists throughout the UK and those interested in plant life will find an almost unbelievable range of species, some of which are recognizable from as far as the Caribbean, New Zealand and China.
 Historically the island is rich in sites and information.
 Brodick Castle, for example, houses some of the most interesting artefacts in Scotland and its gardens are simply breath-taking.
 Arran needs little introduction to golf enthusiasts – the seven courses are spectacular.

-Take a tour around one of the many visitor attractions, including the new brewery at Brodick, or the award-winning Lochranza Distillery.
+Take a tour around one of the many visitor attractions, including the new brewery at Brodick, or the award-winning Lochranza and Lagg Distilleries.
 Even if it does rain from time-to-time, there’s never excuse to sit around!

 How to Get here...